-A minimum GPA of 2.75 overall (and used as the basis for granting the degree) in accordance with university policy, 2.75 in professional studies courses listed on the approved checklist for the program, and 2.75 in the teaching field listed on the approved checklist for the program.
-Courses with grades below C- in the teaching field, professional studies (EDU courses), and general studies must be repeated and passed with the grade of C- or better.
-Courses with an "EDU" prefix may be repeated only one time.
-Courses that need to be repeated are taken at regularly scheduled class times.
-See education faculty advisor for further information.

-Furthermore, in accordance with Section 290-3-3.-02 (3) (b) 1., the division must insure that each accepted cohort of Class B program candidates meets or exceeds the minimum GPA of 3.0.

-- 2. Demonstrated potential for teaching, including successful performance in laboratory experiences in a variety of diverse learning environments.
+- 1. GPA: A minimum GPA of 2.75 overall (and used as the basis for granting the degree) in accordance with university policy; 2.75 in professional studies courses listed on the approved checklist for the program; and 2.75 in the teaching field listed on the approved checklist for the program.
+(Note: The Division must insure that each accepted cohort of Class B program candidates meets or exceeds the minimum GPA of 3.0.) - 2.
+Lab Experiences: Demonstrated potential for teaching, including successful performance in laboratory experiences in a variety of diverse learning environments.
 All undergraduate laboratory experiences, lower-division and upper-division, will be for at least three weeks.
 Students in all programs must complete laboratory experiences in blocks of at least three hours.
 All secondary education junior block labs/clinicals must be completed in classrooms in which instructors are master's level teachers in the appropriate teaching field. - 3.
-Secondary students must complete two additional Five-Day Structured Field Experiences during their junior block.
+Two additional Five-Day Structured Field Experiences (Secondary and Visual Arts only): Secondary and Visual Arts students must complete two additional Five-Day Structured Field Experiences during their junior block.
 Placement(s) must be approved by the education faculty.
 These experiences must be completed in the appropriate teaching field(s) prior to the internship term, and must be in addition to and separate from regularly scheduled laboratory experiences.
 See education faculty advisor or the Education Office for details. - 4.
-Review of additions to student's portfolio by the education faculty. - 5.
-Application for internship; review of performance and approval by the education faculty. - 6.
-Failure to perform or conduct oneself according to the rules and guidelines for laboratory experiences, the five-day structured field experience or the internship can result in the education faculty's refusal to permit a student to continue in the education program. - 7.
-If, in the course of the student's progressing through the program, deficiencies in knowledge, skills, teaching performance or dispositions for teaching become evident, the education faculty will meet to discuss the observed deficiency to determine a course of action.
+Application for Internship: Review of performance and approval by the education faculty.
+(Note: Failure to perform or conduct oneself according to the rules and guidelines for laboratory experiences, the five-day structured field experience or the internship can result in the education faculty's refusal to permit a student to continue in the education program.) - 5.
+Praxis II Content Area Tests (Pre-Internship): A passing score report for the appropriate content area of the Praxis II Subject Assessment Test must be on file in the Division of Education before registration for the internship term will be approved.
+Additionally, elementary education majors must have a passing score report on file for the Praxis II Teaching Reading test before beginning their internships.
+Students are required to take the exam no later than the earliest scheduled test date in their final semester of junior block. - 6.
+Ongoing Check of Dispositions: If, in the course of the student's progressing through the program, deficiencies in knowledge, skills, teaching performance or dispositions for teaching become evident, the education faculty will meet to discuss the observed deficiency to determine a course of action.